Trump trade fury torpedoes Canada's G7 summit - Journal du Cameroun

 European leaders had put a brave face on the results.

-“For us, it was important to have a commitment to rules-based trade,” Germany’s Chancellor Angela Merkel said, before Trump’s comments.
+“For us, it was important to have a commitment to rules-based trade,” Merkel said, before Trump’s comments.

-French President Emmanuel Macron, whose country will host next year’s summit in summer in the Atlantic resort of Biarritz, had no comment on Trump’s tweets but had already said work would continue to find a consensus on trade.
+Macron, whose country will host next year’s summit in the Atlantic resort of Biarritz, had no comment on Trump’s tweets but had already said work would continue to find a consensus on trade.